cyclejs-community/component-combinators/documentation/runTestScenario.md

 No shooting, no trouble.

 # Breaking Changes
-Soon.
+Maybe one day.
 Cf. roadmap

 # Roadmap
+- clean code
+- review API against open/closed principle
 - combine mocks and source factory in one indexed by the mock i.e. DOM : {y_n: factory(), constructor: makeDOMsource}
 - have documentation reviewed by external actor
-- clean code
-- review API against open/closed principle

 # License
 MIT